NativeScript/docs-v7/docs/core-concepts/angular-bootstrap.md

 ---
 title: Angular Bootstrap
-description: Learn how a NativeScript Angular application bootstraps and how you can customize the process.
+description: Learn how a NativeScript Angular application bootstraps and how you can customize the process
 position: 41
 slug: angular-bootstrap
 environment: angular
 previous_url: /core-concepts/customizing-bootstrap
 ---

-# Overview
+# Angular Bootstrap

 This article will cover in detail the process of bootstrapping an Angular application.